 - In a large bowl, beat vanilla and remaining 3 cups cream until stiff peaks form.
 Fold 2 cups whipped cream (1/3 of total) into cooled bittersweet chocolate; spread over crust.
 Refrigerate until set, 25-30 minutes.
 Repeat twice with milk and white chocolates, keeping remaining whipped cream chilled until needed.

-Originally published as Triple Chocolate Mousse Torte in Simple & Delicious April/May 2018
+Originally published as Mousse Madness in Simple & Delicious April/May 2018

 Follow along as we show you how to make these fantastic recipes from our archive.